KasiaMisirli/ticket-viewer/README.md

 # Zendesk Ticket Viewer

-Accessing Zendesk API and display all tickets available.
+This is a ticket viewer app that will let you access the Zendesk API and display all tickets available.
 Please click [here](https://zendesk-ticket-viewer.herokuapp.com) to view the app on heroku.

 ## Installation